-Paterson Group, on behalf of Taggart Investments, undertook a combined Stage 1 archaeological assessment of the study area located on Part Lot 25, 26, 27 and 28, Concession 1 in the geographic township of Cumberland.
+Paterson Group, on behalf of Taggart Investments, undertook a Stage 1 archaeological assessment of the study area located on Part Lot 25, 26, 27 and 28 Concession 1 and Part Lot C, D, and E, Concession 8 to the south of Old Montreal Road, in the geographic township of Cumberland.
 The objectives of the investigation were to assess the archaeological potential of the property.